bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 Sample Types

-Due to the diversity of samples please contact us and we will help you to set up an individual sample preparation protocol according to the specific requirements of your sample.
+Due to the diversity of possible samples, please contact us, and we will help you develop a customized sample preparation protocol tailored to the specific requirements of your sample.

 By loading the video, you accept YouTube's privacy policy.